John Gregory Murray

-John Gregory Murray (February 26, 1877 - October 11, 1956) was an American Catholic prelate who served as Archbishop of Saint Paul from 1931 until his death in 1956.
-He previously served as an auxiliary bishop of the Diocese of Hartford from 1920 to 1925 and as Bishop of Portland in Maine from 1925 to 1932.
+John Gregory Murray (February 26, 1877 - October 11, 1956) was an American Catholic prelate who served as archbishop of Saint Paul in Minnesota from 1931 until his death in 1956.
+He previously served as an auxiliary bishop of the Diocese of Hartford in Connecticut from 1920 to 1925 and as bishop of Portland in Maine from 1925 to 1932.

 Biography

 Early life

 John G. Murray was born on February 26, 1877, in Waterbury, Connecticut, to William and Mary Ellen (née Connor) Murray.
 His parents were both Irish immigrants; his William was from Carrickmacross, County Monaghan, and Mary Ellen was from Maryborough, County Leix (present-day Portlaoise, County Laois).
 One of his brothers, James, was a prominent lawyer in New York City.
 John Murray worked as a paperboy in his youth.
 He received his early education at Waterbury Public Schools and graduated from high school in 1895.

 Murray attended the College of the Holy Cross in Worcester, Massachusetts, graduating in 1897 with the highest honors ever bestowed upon a student until that time.
 He continued his studies at the University of Louvain in Leuven, Belgium.